AmingAndrei/violence.website/content/locations/realspace/monoliths.md

 **Distribution and Placement Rules**

 Monolith manifestation within REALSPACE is governed by a set of **placement heuristics**, collectively referred to as the **Monolith Placement Rules**.
 These include:
-- Monoliths in REALSPACE must be separated by **no less than 1,000 kilometres**, a value that **scales proportionally with the Monolith’s vertical height**.
+- Monoliths in REALSPACE must be separated by **no less than 1,000 km**, a value that **scales proportionally with the Monolith’s vertical height**.
-- **Interdimensional disparity**: Monoliths that are adjacent in REALSPACE may be **separated by thousands or millions of kilometres** within BLACKSPACE, due to non-linear spatial congruence.
+- **Interdimensional disparity**: Monoliths that are adjacent in REALSPACE may be **separated by thousands or millions of km** within BLACKSPACE, due to non-linear spatial congruence.

 Based on dimensional modelling, an **estimated 35 Monoliths** exist across REALSPACE, excluding the Citadel.